The Literary Arts Fund will award at least $50 million in grants to the nonprofit literary arts field over the next five years, concluding in 2031.

 - Provide them with writing residencies, retreats, mentorships, or workshops;

-- Build their readership and following through digital or print feature articles, interviews, reviews, online archives, or podcasts; and,
+- Build their readership and following through digital or print feature articles, interviews, book reviews, online archives, or podcasts; or,

 - Recognize their artistic achievement through awards, fellowships, or prizes.

-Furthermore, to be eligible to apply, literary arts nonprofits must:
+Additionally, to be eligible to apply, a literary arts nonprofit must:

-- Have been established for three years or more, based on the year of incorporation or contracted partnership with a fiscal sponsor (as of December 19, 2025, for 2026 general operating grant applications);
+- Be post-pilot as demonstrated by having been established for three years or more, based on the year of incorporation or contracted partnership with a fiscal sponsor at the time of application;

-- Have a current executive director who has served in their role for at least twelve consecutive months (as of December 19, 2025, for 2026 general operating grant applications); and
+- Have leadership stability as demonstrated by a current executive director who has led the nonprofit through at least one full year of operations, i.e., has served in their role for twelve consecutive months or more at the time of application; and

-- Have an annual operating budget of at least $50,000, in excess of in-kind (i.e., non-cash) contributions.
+- Have financial stability as demonstrated by an annual operating budget of at least $50,000, not including in-kind/non-cash contributions.
 For fiscally sponsored organizations and publishers: the organization or publisher, not the fiscal sponsor, must meet this requirement.

 The Literary Arts Fund’s grantmaking strategy does not include the following:

-- Literary arts nonprofits, publishers, initiatives, and projects that are part of and funded by a college or university.
+- Nonprofits, publishers, initiatives, and projects that are part of and fiscally sponsored by a college or university.

-- Nonprofit literary organizations and publishers whose primary mission is to present, publish, or support young writers.
+- Nonprofits whose primary mission is to present, publish, or support young writers.

-- Arts education organizations that focus on increasing K-12 students’ access to the arts and learning through the arts, in or out of school.
+- Arts education nonprofits that focus on increasing K-12 students’ access to the arts and learning through the arts, in or out of school.

-- Literacy organizations that focus on developing or strengthening youth or adult reading and writing skills and abilities.
+- Literacy nonprofits that focus on developing or strengthening youth or adult reading and writing skills and abilities.

 - Academic, research, school, and public libraries.

-- Trade and service organizations whose mission is focused primarily on serving other literary arts nonprofits.
+- Trade and service organizations whose mission is focused primarily on serving other nonprofits.

 2026 General Operating Grants